University of the West Indies

 There are no American representatives on site.
 Students work with university personnel at the International Office.

 In the Faculty of Natural Sciences some courses are worth four credits.
 Students must take 15 semester credit hours at the University of the West Indies.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Full university curriculum.